Ch41r05/Learning/learning.md

 ### The difference between persistance and recollection

 One thing to keep in mind when approaching learning methodologies, is that the concept of persistance and recollection are not necessarily linked.
-Did it ever happen to you that you could not remember something when you needed it, but it suddenly came to mind at anoter random time?
+Did it ever happen to you that you could not remember something when you needed it, but it suddenly came to mind at another random time?
 Just think about it.
 The problem here is not that you didn't [memorize](/learning/memorization.md) but that you couldn't _remember_.
 So, with this simple example we could grasp that when we think we don't remember something, the problem may or may not lie in the fact that we haven't [memorized](/learning/memorization.md) it.